scalabli/quo/docs/console.rst

 ``Encoding``
 -------------
-The default encoding of the Terminal (typically "utf-8")
+:obj:`quo.console.Console.encoding` will detect the default encoding of the Terminal (typically "utf-8")

 .. code:: python